 Entry Requirements & How to Apply

-- A minimum of 3 A levels at grade C or 96 points.
-Welsh Baccalaureate Skills Challenge Certificate considered as third subject
+- 104 points from at least 2 A levels to include an A level grade C. Welsh Baccalaureate – Advanced Skills Challenge Certificate will be considered as a third subject

-- RQF BTEC National Extended Diploma in an appropriate subject grade MMM
+- RQF BTEC Level 3 National Extended Diploma/Cambridge Technical Extended Diploma with an overall grade of MMM

-- 96 points from the Irish Leaving Certificate at Highers to include 2 x H3 grades from any subject.
-H4 at Higher Level is the minimum grade which can be counted towards an offer
+- 104 points from the Irish Leaving Certificate at Highers to include 2 x H2 grades (minimum grade considered at Higher is H4)

-- 96 points from the Access to Higher Education Diploma within a relevant subject
+- 102 points from the Access to Higher Education Diploma

 How to Apply: